12 Effective Ways to Create a More Connected Workplace

 Benefits of Having a Connected Workplace

-A digital workplace offers multiple benefits for employees and their managers.
+A connected workplace offers multiple benefits for employees and their managers.

-This way of working is designed with flexibility in mind.
-There are no assigned seats when employees come to work.
-They can collaborate with their team members and work independently as required.
-Meeting rooms can be reserved on an ad hoc basis using mobile devices in real-time.
+A connected workplace is designed with flexibility in mind.
+Employees can collaborate with their team members and work independently as required.
 The corporate culture is one of increased cooperation.
 Workers are more likely to be engaged when they feel they have more control over how they spend their time at work, starting with where they sit while performing tasks.

 Employee Engagement